-Udupi is a small town in Udupi District.
-It is also the headquarters for Udupi District in the Karnataka State of India.
-The city is one of the top-most tourist destinations and people are always up for exploring the destination every time they visit the state.
-The place of saints and sages, it has been a prominent spiritual place during the 13th century for Vaishnavism founded by Madhvacharya.
-He established eight Mathas to teach and spread Dvaita Vedanta Philosophy which was the reason for several ancient temples in Udupi District.
-The city is popular for The Krishna Temple which is one of the ancient temples.
-Udupi Cuisine which was founded by saint Madhvacharya is known nationwide in different cities.
-It is a pilgrimage site having a lot of ancient and valuable temples and centres.
-Udupi is also known as Rajata Peetha because of the number of temples in the city.
-Udupi is close to the industrial city of Mangalore and is a bit far from the capital city.
-NH66 is the national highway which passes through Udupi.
-The nearest harbour or port to Udupi is around 5 km from the city.
+Udupi is a small town and the headquarters of the Udupi District of Karnataka.
+The city is one of the topmost tourist destinations and people are always up for exploring the destination every time they visit the state.
+The place of saints and sages, it was a prominent spiritual place during the 13th century for Vaishnavism founded by Madhvacharya.
+He established eight Mathas to teach and spread Dvaita Vedanta Philosophy which is the reason why there are several ancient temples in this town.

-Udupi word is abstracted from the word “Udupa” which means Moon.
-It is a Sanskrit word and is related to the ancient temple Chandramouleshwara Temple.
-It was under Dakshina Kannada district till 1997.
+Udupi word is abstracted from the word 'Udupa' which means Moon.
+It is a Sanskrit word and is related to the Chandramouleshwara Temple.
+It was under the Dakshina Kannada district until 1997.

-The historic name of Udupi District was Tuluva or Tulunadu which changed into South Kanara.
-Again, the South Kanara changed into Dakshina Kannada which later got bifurcated into two parts such as Dakshina Kannada and Udupi District.
+The historic name of Udupi District was Tuluva or Tulunadu which was later changed into South Kanara.
+Then again, it was changed to Dakshina Kannada which later got bifurcated into two parts - Dakshina Kannada and Udupi District.

-St. Mary Island.
-The St. Mary Island is the place where Vasco De Gama had discovered as his first discovery.
+1. St. Mary Island.
+This island is the place where Vasco De Gama made his first discovery.
 This is the land which undoubtedly has got an immense geological presence.
 The beauty of this place is quite spectacular to nurture in one’s mind.

-Visit Manipal.
-Manipal is one of the best things to do in Udupi.
+4. Manipal.
+Manipal is one of the best places to visit in Udupi.
 Visiting this invigorating place will be offering you a completely different perspective on travelling.

-Pajaka.
+5. Pajaka.
 It is the birthplace of Sri Madhvacharya.
-This village has several tourist attractions which will simply blow away your mind.
+This village has several tourist attractions which will simply blow your mind away.
 Thus, it can be said that visiting Pajaka can be an unforgettable travel experience for you.

 By Train.
 Udupi has got great rail connectivity with its neighbouring regions as well as other major cities of India.
 The nearest railway station is Udupi Railway Station which is well-connected to major cities of India.
 The trains are Matsyagandha Express, Hisar-Coimbatore SF AC Express, Kerala Sampark Kranti Express etc.